UGCL/ugcl.github.io/index.md

 **UGCL** is an _Affinity Group Social_ event to be held in conjunction with <a href="https://2021.eacl.org/program/diversity/" target="_blank"><b>EACL 2021</b></a> (the 16th conference of the European Chapter of the Association for Computational Linguistics).
 Though this event is targeted towards undergraduate students, everyone broadly interested in pursuing a career in machine learning or linguistics is encouraged to attend.

+UGCL aims to provide a platform for undergraduate students to discuss their research interests and draw a perspective regarding the current research inclination among budding researchers.
+Other than networking activities, the event would feature talks and QnA sessions with current grad students and corporate researchers.
+It intends to facilitate the attendees with advice and guidance on pursuing a career in research.

 ## Registration
 Registration is now open! <a href="https://docs.google.com/forms/d/e/1FAIpQLSeZ3jIU4g0hwQ1WR8AQT92_y6S5szqXl-RvcItzYtaDW6-ERA/viewform" target="_blank">Click here</a> to register.
 Please note that EACL 2021 registration is **NOT REQUIRED** for attending UGCL.